 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the period from inception January 10, 2023 to September 30, 2023 was amended to increase revenues by \$354 and decrease appropriations by (\$21,008).
-Actual general fund expenditures did not exceed appropriations for the period from inception January 10, 2023 to September 30, 2023.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to decrease revenues by (\$33,592) and decrease appropriations by (\$30,070).
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-SEAGROVE COMMUNITY DEVELOPMENT DISTRICT ST. LUCIE COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE PERIOD FROM INCEPTION JANUARY 10, 2023 TO SEPTEMBER 30, 2023 UNAUDITED
+SEAGROVE COMMUNITY DEVELOPMENT DISTRICT ST. LUCIE COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated in the last pay period of the 0 District's fiscal year being reported.
-Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
-Employee compensation Not applicable Independent contractor compensation \$8,923 Construction projects to begin on or after October 1; (>\$65K) Not applicable See the Schedule of Revenues, Expenditures and Changes in Budget variance report Fund Balance - Budget and Actual - General Fund Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Not applicable Special assessments collected Not applicable Not applicable Outstanding Bonds:
+Comments Number of district employees compensated in the last pay period of the District's 0 fiscal year being reported.
+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being 1 Employee compensation Not applicable Independent contractor compensation \$7,400 Construction projects to begin on or after October 1; (>\$65K) Not applicable See the Schedule of Revenues, Expenditures and Changes in Fund Budget variance report Balance - Budget and Actual - General Fund Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Not applicable Not applicable Special assessments collected

+Outstanding Bonds: